Tour du Mont Blanc

 Tour du Mont Blanc Itinerary:

-Day 1 Settle in, relax and explore delightful Chamonix, a world-famous resort town nestled at the foot of Mont Blanc.
+Day 1 Explore delightful Chamonix, nestled at the foot of Mont Blanc.

-Day 2 We begin our hike on the Grand Balcon with magnificent views of the rocky spires and glaciers draping the Mont Blanc massif.
+Day 2 Hike on the Grand Balcon with views of the Mont Blanc massif.

-Day 3 Hike below the tumbling Bionnassay Glacier to the Col du Tricot and to Les Contamines, a town proud of its gastronomical heritage.
+Day 3 Hike below the tumbling Bionnassay Glacier to Les Contamines.

-Day 4 Hike on an old Roman road to Col du Bonhomme.
-Relax in grassy meadows before descending to the remote hamlet of Les Chapieux.
+Day 4 Hike an old Roman road to Col du Bonhomme.
+Descend to Les Chapieux.

-Day 6 A balcony trail leads us to the Rifugio Bonatti (6,745’).
-Magnificent views of the Italian side of Mont Blanc await us.
+Day 6 A balcony trail leads us to the Rifugio Bonatti with magnificent views.

-Day 7 Alpine meadows, rushing streams and views of the Val Veny are our backdrop en route to Grand Col Ferret, the border with Switzerland.
+Day 7 Views of the Val Veny are our backdrop en route to Grand Col Ferret.

-Day 8 Walk through forests, fields of wildflowers and quaint Swiss villages to Champex, set on pretty blue lake.
+Day 8 Walk through quaint Swiss villages to Champex, set on pretty blue lake.

-Day 9 Hike along the “Bovine Route” that herders once used to guide stock across the mountains.
-Enjoy views over the lovely Rhone Valley.
+Day 9 Hike along the "Bovine Route" that herders once used to guide stock.

-Day 11 We close the loop on the Grand Balcon, hiking to Lac des Chérsey with the glaciers and peaks of the entire Mont Blanc range in view.
+Day 11 Close our loop on the Grand Balcon, hiking to Lac des Chérsey.

-Day 13 Say farewell to the Alps and return to Geneva for onward travel.
+Day 13 Say farewell to the Alps and return to Geneva.

 Although we do our very best to adhere to the schedule listed above, this itinerary is subject to change for numerous reasons beyond our control including weather and terrain conditions.
 The final route is always left up to the discretion of the trip leader in the field.